 How Mental Health Professionals Classify

-Clinicians rely on resources like the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to distinguish panic disorder from generalized anxiety or other anxiety-related neurotypes.
-Assessments usually explore how frequently panic episodes occur, what traits appear, and whether prolonged anxiousness pervades day-to-day life.
-While “anxiety attacks” remain an informal label, describing their severity and triggers can still help professionals refine diagnosis.
+Clinicians rely on resources like the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition) to distinguish panic disorder from generalized anxiety or other anxiety-related neurotypes.
+Assessments explore how frequently panic episodes occur, what traits appear, and whether prolonged anxiousness pervades day-to-day life.

 Therapy and Lifestyle Strategies